mucaho/io_transform_flow/README.md

 ## Code of Conduct

-Everyone interacting in the Parser project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://bundler.io/conduct.html).
+Everyone interacting in the IOTransformFlow project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://bundler.io/conduct.html).